TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/Index.rst

 Examples
 --------

-A basic modal without any specials can be created this way:
+A basic modal (without anything special) can be created this way:

 .. code-block:: javascript